updivision/Homestead-Grasshopper-adds-sites-to-Laravel-Homestead-Vagrant/README.md

 The program was created using Python programming language, so it will work on most used OS.
 That includes Windows, macOS and Linux (Python is pre-installed on most Linux distributions).

+**Read the [launch blog post](https://updivision.com/blog/post/homestead-grasshopper-adds-sites-automatically-to-laravel-homestead) to find out more about the author.**

 ## Requirements
 - Python version 2.7+